Fritz-Haber-Institut/Realtimeplot1_Backend/docs/experiment_pv_data.md

 }
 ```

-*if since and until are specified in the JSON body these values are used to define the time frame in which the data is output.
-In this case the warning will not be displayed.*
+*If since and until are specified in the request JSON body these values are used to define the time frame in which the data is output.
+In this case the warning will not be displayed response.*

 ```JSON
 {